Zylann/zprofiler/README.md

 ZProfiler is a custom C++ module for Godot 3.1+.
 It must be compiled into the engine to work.

+As is, it doesn't do much apart from recording data if the server gets initialized.
+To display profiling information, the client must be instanciated and connected to the server.
+Integrating an instance to the editor is one of the things left to do.

 As a module, it holds a particular place because in theory, any place of the engine should be able to use it, while modules are supposed to be optional independent parts, so I'm not sure if a module is the right place to put this system.
 Including `modules/zprofiler/server/zprofiler.h` and starting to use `ZPROFILER_SCOPE()` should works anyways, though.